cabforum/smime/SBR.md

 **Expiry Date**: The "Not After" date in a Certificate that defines the end of a Certificate's validity period.

 **Fully-Qualified Domain Name**: A Domain Name that includes the Domain Labels of all superior nodes in the Internet Domain Name System.

+**Generation**: The S/MIME Baseline Requirements define several Generations of Certificate Profile for each Certificate Type.

 **Government Entity**: A government-operated legal entity, agency, department, ministry, branch, or similar element of the government of a country, or political subdivision within such country (such as a state, province, city, county, etc.).